 - Dumbbell/Barbell lunge – Dumbbell/Barbell step-up

-- Standing calf raise – Leg-press calf raise (not seated calf raise)
+- Machine standing calf raise – Leg-press calf press (not seated calf raise)

-- Underhand lat pull-down – Chin-up – Close-grip lat pull-down
+- Close neutral grip lat pull-down – Underhand lat pull-down – Chin-up

-- Reverse-grip bench press – Incline bench press – Incline push-up
+- Incline reverse-grip dumbbell/barbell bench press – Incline bench press – Incline push-up

-- Low-pulley cable crossover – Incline dumbbell fly
+- Low cable cross-over – Incline dumbbell fly

-- Dumbbell/Barbell shoulder press – Military press – Arnold press
+- Dumbbell/Barbell overhead press – Military press – Arnold press

-- Dumbbell external shoulder rotation – Cable external shoulder rotation
+- Lying dumbbell external shoulder rotation – Cable external shoulder rotation

 - Triceps dip – Bench dip

-- Dumbbell/Barbell curl – EZ bar curl (bar must have minimal caper)
+- Dumbbell/Barbell curl – EZ bar curl (bar must have minimal camber)

 - Preacher curl – Concentration curl